 If you enjoy the fun of applying a mask, you'll love this powder formula that you whip up yourself and peel off once dry.
-A single-use mask, this body treatment works to soften rough, dry skin, and according to our product review, the results are pretty much immediate.
+Although it is currently out of stock, this single-use mask body treatment works to soften rough, dry skin, and according to our product review, the results are pretty much immediate.

 Kaolin binds sebum, removes excess oil, mattifies, and draws out impurities.
 It's particularly beneficial for those with oily or breakout-prone skin.

 How often can you use kaolin in your skincare routine?

 Hirsch says for most people, kaolin can be used to treat an oily complexion as little as once a week, but Cook-Bolden says it can be used up to four times weekly, depending on the patient.